Updated for 2014 Season

 Parking for guests with mobility impairments is available in the following lots: Blue (permit only), Champions North (permit only) and Green.
 A limited number of (cash only) single-game parking passes for persons needing accessible parking will be available in the Green Lot on game day on a first-come, first-serve basis for $50/car.
 All parking for persons with disabilities requires a State-Issued Disability Parking Placard.

-The University of Michigan provides complimentary shuttle service for guests with a disability to and from several parking lots and Michigan Stadium, including Blue, Champions North and Green.
+The University of Michigan provides complimentary shuttle service, which includes a limited number of wheelchair accessible shuttles, for guests with a disability to and from several parking lots and Michigan Stadium.
 The shuttles are available both before and after home football games.
 Specific information and schedules are available on the Courtesy Shuttle Service Schedule.
 For more information, please contact the nearest Michigan Stadium Event Team Member for information.

 Guests needing to be dropped off and picked up at Michigan Stadium may do so at Gate 2 (Varsity Plaza) and at the Hoover Street Entry to the Buffalo Lot.
 Wheelchair accessible shuttles are available to/from the Buffalo Lot Drop-Off Location.
 Please see the Courtesy Shuttle Service Schedule for more information.